sebastiangreger/kirby3-commentions/README.md

 The page method [`$page->commentions()`](#page-commentions) on a page object returns an object with all approved comments for that page.

-> This is the preferred API if you want to retrieve the comments to design your own logic how your comments and webmentions are displayed; the helper `commentions('raw')` from Commentions 0.x has been deprecated.
+> This is the preferred API if you want to retrieve the comments to design your own logic how your comments and webmentions are displayed; the helper `commentions('raw')` from Commentions 0.x has been deprecated and will be removed in a later version.

 The object returned is a [Kirby Structure object](https://getkirby.com/docs/reference/@/classes/cms/structure), and you may use many of its methods to build your presentation logic to taste; details are presented further below.
 To return unapproved comments as well, use `$page->commentions('all')` (handle with care!).

 _NB.
-The raw data returned by this page method may contain e-mail addresses etc., so make sure to carefully limit what data is being displayed publicly._
+The raw data returned by this page method may contain fields with e-mail addresses etc., so make sure to carefully limit what data is being rendered for public display._

 ### Step 3: Setting up Webmentions (optional)